How To Write A Cover Letter For A Job In 2023 (With Examples)

 • Convey your personal value.
 There are always other qualified applicants with similar skills, so it is key to express why you personally would bring value to the organization.
 Give specific details as to the value you brought in a previous position, and how that could transfer to the new role.

 • Show your enthusiasm.
-Recruiters want to hire candidates that are excited about the position.
+Recruiters want to hire candidates who are excited about the position.
 Express enthusiasm and convey why you are passionate about the role.
 This is another opportunity to share a quick personal anecdote related to the job.

 • Keep it short.
 All of these points in your opening paragraph shouldn’t be more than a sentence or two each.
 You don’t want your introduction to be too long, as you want the reader to be able to quickly go through your cover letter.